matheusfaustino/slackReact/README.md

 It is not finished and I am thinking about some modifications.

 ### How to use?
 There is a sample folder in the repo and there you will see some examples and how it works.
-You will need the slack's token and a group name(it's just working in channels, I'm working on it).
+To run the samples you will need the slack's token and a channel name (it's just working in channels, I'm working on it).
+Make a copy of [configuration.php.dist](/samples/configuration.php.dist) to configuration.php and fill the token and channel.

+If you do not have php 7 in your machine, build the [container](https://github.com/matheusfaustino/docker-slackReact).

 ### Contribute
 Feel free to contribuite(PR, issue, etc...), this is my first project, like this, related with PHP and I am not perfect and I never will be, so let's learn together.